WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 You can access your environment in your browser at: [http://localhost:8888/](http://localhost:8888/), the default username is `admin` and default password is `password`.
 For more information controlling the Docker environment see the [@wordpress/env package readme](/packages/env/README.md).

-When using the script while developing a single plugin, when you run `wp-env start` it will mount and activate the plugin automatically.
-Note: This also works for themes, run from the directory you are developing the theme.
+When using the script while developing a single plugin, `wp-env start` can mount and activate the plugin automatically when run from the directory containing the plugin.
+Note: This also works for themes when run from the directory in which you are developing the theme.

 If you run `wp-env start` from a directory that is not a plugin or theme, a generic WordPress environment will be created.
 The script will display the following warning, it is fine if this is your intention.